Winner (Better Call Saul): Main story

-In 2004, Mike Ehrmantraut tracks Werner Ziegler to a money wire agency and convinces the clerk to let him view security camera footage.
+In 2004, Mike Ehrmantraut finds out that Werner Ziegler has visited a money wire agency and convinces the clerk to let him view security camera footage.
 Mike guesses Werner is going to meet his wife at a hot spring resort and begins calling hotels.
 He notices Lalo Salamanca's car following him and evades it.

-Lalo goes back to the money wire agency, kills the clerk, and reviews security footage to learn what Mike saw.
-Lalo calls hotels until he locates Werner, pretends to work for Gus Fring, and extracts some details of Werner's work before Mike arrives at the hotel to end the call.

-Gus realizes Lalo can connect Werner's work to Gus and decides Werner must die, for which Mike takes responsibility.
-Werner calls his wife at the Denver airport and convinces her to return to Germany.
-Mike promises to make Werner's death look accidental for his wife's sake, then shoots him.
-Mike later reports to Gus as Gus and Gale Boetticher inspect the unfinished meth lab, which was created according to Gale's design.

-Kim Wexler and Jimmy stage several events where Jimmy feigns remorse over Chuck.
-They intend to influence the appeal panel considering Jimmy's suspension by showing that despite his appearance at the first hearing, he really is grief-stricken about his brother's death.
+Lalo goes to the money wire agency, kills the clerk, reviews the agency's security footage, then calls hotels until he locates Werner.
+On the phone, Lalo pretends that he works for Gus Fring and manages to extract some details about the construction project before Mike arrives at the hotel and grabs the phone.
+Gus decides Werner must die and plans to send men, but Mike accepts responsibility.
+He has Werner call his wife and convince her to return home, even yelling at her angrily when she protests.
+Mike promises to make Werner's death look accidental, and guarantees the safety of Werner's crew; Werner mentions how beautiful the stars are in New Mexico, and says that he will take a walk and look at the night sky.
+Mike shoots him in the back of the head.
+After Mike returns, Gus inspects the unfinished meth lab with its designer Gale Boetticher, who is eager to start working right away.
+Gus appears very agitated, refusing to start cooking until the construction is completely finished.

-Jimmy sits on a panel reviewing candidates for scholarships in Chuck's name.
-Jimmy tries unsuccessfully to persuade Howard Hamlin and the other members to award a scholarship to Kristy, whose background includes a shoplifting charge.
+Kim and Jimmy set up several events where Jimmy pretends to mourn over Chuck's death in front of members of the legal community, with the goal of influencing the appeals panel to reconsider Jimmy's disbarment.
+Later, Jimmy sits on a panel reviewing candidates for scholarships in Chuck's name.
+Jimmy tries unsuccessfully to persuade Howard Hamlin and the other members to award a scholarship to a student named Kristy, whose background includes a shoplifting charge.
 Afterward, he encourages her not to stick to the upright path she is attempting to follow, but to do whatever is necessary to succeed because "the winner takes it all".

-At his appeal, Jimmy gives a seemingly impromptu speech about his remorse over Chuck, promising to be "worthy of the name McGill", and wins reinstatement.
-He then stuns Kim by revealing his performance was insincere and states his intention not to practice under the name McGill.
-Kim asks Jimmy to explain and he briefly turns to face her and exclaims "S'all good, man!".
+At his appeal, Jimmy plans to read aloud the letter he posthumously received from Chuck.
+As they arrive at the hearing, Kim reminds him that the contents of the letter are not as important as how he reads it.
+Jimmy begins stiffly reading the letter, but then pivots into a seemingly heartfelt speech about what his brother meant to him and how he wants to be "worthy of the name McGill".
+His speech moves the appeal panel and even Kim.
+However, he later stuns Kim by revealing his performance was insincere.
+The appeal turns out to be successful, and Jimmy asks a clerk for a DBA form, saying that he will not be practicing under the name McGill.
+Kim expresses confusion to Jimmy, who replies "s'all good man!" as he leaves.